nualagr/dargan-health-foods/TESTING.md

 <br>

 The site Footer is divided into three separate sections, which are rendered neatly as collapsed accordions on mobile devices.
-The first section/accordion provides links to the homepage, in the form of the brand header, a link to the home page, and links to facilitate ease of contact by email or by phone.
+The first section/accordion provides links to the homepage, in the form of the brand header and links to facilitate easy contact with the Dargan's team by email or by phone.
-There is also a helpful link, which opens an external tab, showing the shop's physical location on Google Maps.
+There is also a helpful link, which opens an external tab, showing the shop's physical location on [Google Maps](https://www.google.com/maps/place/Dargan+Health+Foods+%26+Therapy+Centre/@52.6663698,-8.5551142,17z/data=!3m1!4b1!4m5!3m4!1s0x485b5c109808a3ed:0x872b2c8c38046fe5!8m2!3d52.6663666!4d-8.5529255?shorturl=1).

 Within the third section/accordion, links to commonly required site pages are rendered for convenience.
 This provides the user with easy navigation across the site